Skip to content

-ATS score guide for UI/UX Designer at Google (C++, Java, Python, Go) — data-driven decisions.
-Skills, keywords, and what it takes to pass Google's ATS screening for UI/UX Designer roles.
+Google uses ATS to filter UI/UX Designer candidates.
+Get the exact keywords their system checks and the top reasons strong resumes get rejected.
 Use this guide to understand what Google's ATS looks for — and check your own resume with our free AI-powered analyzer.

 Free · No signup required · 3 free scans

-These are the most frequent reasons UI/UX Designer resumes fail to pass Google's ATS or get filtered during recruiter review.
+These are the most frequent reasons UI/UX Designer resumes fail Google's ATS or get filtered during recruiter review.

 No portfolio link — a UX designer without a portfolio is unplaceable